-- When designing a marketable permitting program, agencies should carefully consider whether such a program will best achieve their policy objectives, and, if so, whether the agency's goals would be better served by using a cap-and-trade, rate-based, or credit trading system or a combination of the above. - Agencies should establish clear expectations as to the longevity of marketable permits and the precise obligations or authorizations that they convey. - Agencies should generally consider using notice-and-comment rulemaking when creating a marketable permitting regime, both in order to reduce uncertainty as to the permanence - of the program and to gather public input that may prove beneficial in shaping theprogram. - 193 4.
-Agencies should consider whether to allow non-regulated parties to buy and sell permits. - Allowing a broader range of parties to trade permits can promote market liquidity, - 195 facilitate efficient price discovery, and allow everyone with a stake in the outcome to - 196 participate, but may increase opportunities for manipulation in thin markets. - 197 5.
-Agencies should explore agreements with other agencies and authorities to allocate - 198 responsibilities for developing standards or policies, where appropriate, including - 199 compliance enforcement and preventing market manipulation.
+183 1.
+When designing a marketable permitting program, agencies should carefully consider 184 whether such a program will best achieve their policy objectives, and, if so, whether the 185 agency's goals would be better served by using a cap-and-trade, rate-based, or credit 186 trading system or a combination of the above.
+187 2.
+Agencies should establish clear expectations as to the longevity of marketable permits 188 and the precise obligations or authorizations that they convey.
+189 3.
+Agencies should generally consider using notice-and-comment rulemaking when creating 190 a marketable permitting regime, both in order to reduce uncertainty as to the permanence 191 of the program and to gather public input that may prove beneficial in shaping the 192 program.
+193 4.
+Agencies should consider whether to allow non-regulated parties to buy and sell permits.
+194 Allowing a broader range of parties to trade permits can promote market liquidity and